openjournals/gh-action-repo-checks/README.md

-# Open Journals :: Repo and paper checks
+# Open Journals :: Repository and paper checks

 This action runs several checks on the software repository submitted for review to Open Journals: